-Ever looked at the tortoise and wondered, “I wish I had more than four legs, less than a shell, and the ability to breathe air?”If the answer is yes, continue reading.
+Ever looked at the tortoise and wondered, “I wish I had more than four legs, less than a shell, and the ability to breathe air?”If the answer is yes, continue reading these Greek tortoise facts.
 Greek tortoises are fast-becoming-rare and highly endangered.
-Here some facts.
+And, here you’ll know some amazing facts!

 These slow-moving reptiles rely on their ability to breathe through their stomachs and have a shallow reproduction rate.
 Phew!
 You can now relax knowing that if you ever plan on keeping one as a pet (or, even worse, selling them), you should double-check your facts first.